napolif/commission-reporter/README.md

-# README
+# Commission Reporter

-Commission Reporter is a Rails app for calculating Napoli Foods commission payments.
+Commission Reporter is a Rails app for calculating commission payments.

 ## Requirements